 The concepts of clock and timecode are reflected in JACK and Ardour:

 JACK provides clock synchronization and is not concerned with time code (this is not entirely true, more on jack-transport later).
 On the software side, jackd provides sample-accurate synchronization between all JACK applications.
 On the hardware side, JACK uses the clock of the audio-interface.
 Synchronization of multiple interfaces requires hardware support to sync the clocks.
-If two interfaces run at different clocks the only way to align the signals is via re-sampling (SRC—Sample Rate Conversion), which is expensive in terms of CPU usage and may decreases fidelity if done incorrectly.
+If two interfaces run at different clocks the only way to align the signals is via re-sampling (SRC—Sample Rate Conversion), which is expensive in terms of CPU usage and may decrease fidelity if done incorrectly.

 Timecode is used to align systems already synchronized by a clock to a common point in time, this is application specific and various standards and methods exist to do this.